-Berkeley Castle, near Stroud, is a Norman fortress providing fantastic days out – thanks to the castle’s fascinating history, remarkable architecture, eclectic art and antiques collection, glorious gardens, Mediaeval deer park, and well-stocked plant centre, not forgetting the Butterfly House which is home 42 exotic species and the world’s largest moth.
+Berkeley Castle, near Stroud, is a Norman fortress providing fantastic days out – thanks to the castle’s fascinating history, remarkable architecture, glorious gardens, Butterfly House and more.

 On a delightful day trip to Berkeley Castle, near Stroud, a star struck SoGlos.com team took a tour of one of the most fascinating gems in Gloucestershire’s historic crown.